Common Tax Mistakes and How to Avoid Them

 How to Avoid It:

-- Mark Your Calendar: The tax filing deadline is typically April 15th, but it can vary depending on weekends or holidays.
-Set reminders well in advance.
+- Mark Your Calendar: The tax filing deadline in the U.S. is typically April 15th.
+Set reminders well in advance to ensure you’re prepared.

-- Start Early: Begin gathering your documents and preparing your return as soon as you can to avoid last-minute stress.
+- Start Early: Begin gathering your documents and organizing your finances as soon as possible to avoid last-minute stress.

 2. Failing to Report All Income

-Forgetting to report all sources of income is a common oversight, especially if you have multiple income streams.
+Forgetting to report all sources of income is a common mistake, especially if you have multiple income streams.
 This includes freelance work, side gigs, rental income, or investment earnings.

 How to Avoid It:

-- Keep Track of All Income Sources: Use a spreadsheet or accounting software to track your earnings throughout the year.
+- Keep Track of All Income Sources: Use a spreadsheet or accounting software to track every dollar you earn throughout the year.

 How to Avoid It: